jason-zetaris/spark-website/pandas-on-spark/index.md

 With pandas, you need to manually apply column pruning and row-group filtering when reading a Parquet file.
 With pandas on Spark, the Spark optimizer automatically applies these query enhancements, so you do not need to type them manually.

-Lets investigate the advantages of pandas on Spark in more detail.
+Let's investigate the advantages of pandas on Spark in more detail.

 ## Advantages of pandas on Spark